 The success of methadone in decreasing criminality, death, disease and illegal drug use is well recognized:

 Treatment Benefits for Families, Loved Ones, and Society

 - Improved employment stability

-- Reduced or Stopped Use of Injection Drugs – Suboxone is taken orally; therefore, there is no need for a needle.
-The effects of Suboxone last longer than heroin or opiate-based drugs
+- Reduced or Stopped Use of Injection Drugs – Buprenorphine is taken orally; therefore, there is no need for a needle.
+The effects of Buprenorphine last longer than heroin or opiate-based drugs

 - Disease Transmission Reduction – Maintenance therapy reduces the frequency of injecting and of needle sharing.
 Treatment also provides an important point of contact with service providers and supplies an opportunity to teach drug users harm reduction techniques such as how to prevent HIV/AIDs, STDs, hepatitis, endocarditis, tuberculosis and other health problems that endanger drug users